 But how can you be at home to welcome them all day, every day?
 It’s quite simple.
 They’re talking about problems that your product can solve.
 The question is, are you listening?
-With a good social media monitoring strategy in place, you can discover conversations that you otherwise might have missed.
+With a good social media monitoring strategy in place and the right social media monitoring tools to help you along the way, you can discover conversations that you otherwise might have missed.

 What is social media monitoring?

 Social media monitoring helps you find everything that’s relevant to you on social media and gives you a deeper understanding of the conversations happening about you and your brand.
 It’s more than just watching out for mentions, tags, comments, or shares—it’s listening to discussions about your product, your brand, and reading the pulse of your industry.
 If you’re just focusing on app notifications, you’re going to miss a huge amount of discussions about your product and your industry.

 You can offer a top-notch customer service experience to your clients by replying to the questions that they direct towards you.
 You can also pleasantly surprise them by positively engaging with posts that you aren’t tagged in, but that are still about you or your industry.
 Creating experiences like these on social media will set you apart from your competition.

 On most social networks, you can search for a hashtag or a keyword.
 You can also find out what’s trending on a particular day.
 When you find something or someone that interests you, a click is all it takes to learn more.

 However, with a social media monitoring tool, you can track everything that’s relevant to you, across all the social media sites you use, from a single platform.
 You can search and monitor hashtags; keep up with your timeline and page mentions; collate your Twitter lists, and more.